Monday, 30 March 2026

 As a teen, I began drinking tea, Red rose tea, the only tea available on the grocery shelves in 'those days'.
 Mom drank senna tea and black coffee and nothing else.
 Both brewed drinks were laced with lots of sugar and cream or milk.
 For me in the rare instance I drank tea was with orange juice.
 It seemed to be the only way enjoy the benefits of the one and only tea I drank.

 Coffee is number one for many of us.
 Not for me, however.
 I cannot drink it though it was a family favourite, a constant throughout my childhood. ...
 It is a hot drink commonly offered at parties, conferences, events, the office and of course weddings.
 Tea is available upon request.
 Whenever my mom and I shopped I was in charge of grinding a bag of coffee beans, twice, on 'very fine'.
 I loved the aroma as I closed the bag on its second round.
-Drinking it was not possible.
+Drinking it was not possible, however.

 Tiramisu is a favourite dessert of mine, an Italian delicacy.
 Why I adore it I do not know.
 Coffee is laced in the lady fingers of this delicious dessert.
 I crave it whenever it is offered.
 Black coffee which my husband loved is a healthy drink, he was reminded, often. hoping he would continue drinking it.
 I offered to make it whenever.
 Millions of people around the world who drink coffee must know something.
-Recently I discovered that the addition of milk to tea or coffee reduces the benefits of these century's old hot beverages.
-Lemon juice is my add-in, a recommended choice all around.
+Recently I discovered that the addition of milk to tea or coffee cancels the benefits of these century's old hot beverages.
+Lemon juice is my noteworthy add-in, a recommended choice all around.

 With tea, I have found my elixir..Mixing different types for different reasons aids in health.
 Why eat or drink anything long term if there is no health benefit?
 Seems reasonable to me.
 When it is pop time, I drink the healthiest available, a few sips till the food is gone.
 Sugar is a better choice than other substitutes, lauded by the companies that use them....